MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

     cd
 ```

-We can install ActiveMather using one of the following two options:
+We can install MadLib using one of the following two options:

 #### Option 1: Pip Installing from PyPI